How Many People Own & Hold Bitcoin?

 This section discusses on-chain Bitcoin users.
 It does not include transactions taking place on exchanges or centralized services.

-Note: Many people use Bitcoin daily by saving.
-A user who has money parked in Bitcoin us "using" it for investing or saving, but isn't necessarily making transactions every day.
+Note: Many people use Bitcoin as part of their investment strategy.
+So money parked in Bitcoin is "using" it as long-term savings.
+"Using it" doesn't necessarily mean making transactions every day.
 This is why we also have to look at the number of bitcoins in wallets.

 How Many Bitcoin Wallets Are There?